ucc23/ucc/_clusters/collinder135.md

 UTI_C_lit: 1.0
 UTI_C_dup: 1.0
 UTI_summary: |
     <b>Collinder 135</b> is a rich, very dense object of very high C3 quality.
 It is located at a very close distance from the Sun, near the mid-plane.
-It is very well-studied in the literature.<br><br>This object shares a small percentage of members with 4 later reported entries.
+It is very well-studied in the literature.<br><br>This object shares a very small percentage of members with 3 later reported entries.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 50.4